 Types of Coved Flooring

 There are different methods for applying coved flooring with epoxy coatings, but they typically fall into one of three categories.

 - Basic — Using a roller, your epoxy coating is applied to the base of the wall, effectively painting the cove in place.
 This method does not offer full-strength protection and focuses on the design of the floor.

 - Standard — This method is applied using a trowel instead of a roller, similar to a plaster finish.
 It results in a thicker application of epoxy, adding a firm layer of protection for your walls and corners.
 At its base, a slight bevel keeps any liquids on the horizontal surface and away from the walls.

 - Cant — A cant cove adds a 54-degree slope between the floor and the wall.
 Any water reaching the wall simply flows right back onto the floor.

 Depending on your needs, West Coast Epoxy can extend your coved flooring anywhere from a few inches to well over a foot!
 Sloshing and spills won’t get high enough to affect your walls, and they’ll be corralled on your floor for easy cleanup.
-Places like industrial floors, brewing areas, indoor swimming pools, and restaurant kitchens all greatly benefit from coved floors, keeping spills and bumps from compromising the building.
+Places like industrial floors, brewing areas, and restaurant kitchens all greatly benefit from coved floors, keeping spills and bumps from compromising the building.

 Even if you’re merely looking to add epoxy flooring to your entrance foyer or mudroom, coved flooring is a great way to gain ease of mind and an improved look.
 If you’d like to see coved flooring in action, feel free to view our gallery pages.
 And if you have any further questions, we’re happy to answer them.
 Call us or schedule a free consultation online.
 Let’s see what type of coved flooring is best for you and your Sacramento property!